metalamin/KITT-Cat/README.md

 I/O | D8 | Could be any Digital pin

 ## KITT-Cat Bridge
 Emulated smart card on arduino nano and controled by the PC over USB.

-Bytes sent to arduino are relayed to the smart card reader and viceversa
+Bytes sent to arduino are relayed to the smart card reader and viceversa.